 Veracruz: John and Rebekah Nesbitt and the new believers here look forward to the first Breaking of Bread meeting July 5.

 Chiapas: Marcus Cain attended a conference hosted by a local church of indigenous believers in this southern state.
 This was the first such conference visit in Mexico, and was a response to the many pleas for Biblically-correct teaching that have been received from various brethren in that state and in Guatemala.
 The work in Chiapas, Mexico, started with one assembly in 1939; there are now approximately 40.
 There are approximately nine with the Tzeltal Mayan language, with several completely in Tzeltal.
-Marcus Cain and Daniel Harvey were the first missionaries to visit them approximately three months ago.

 Thomas Baker and John Thropay have also made various visits in recent years.
 At this point there appears to be receptivity to clear teaching and the whole counsel of God, and on that basis there is an interest to continue giving help among these believers as time permits.
 Prayer is requested that the apparent reception of truth will translate into concrete changes in the application of that truth in the various local churches, and that wisdom will be granted to missionaries to discern how to best help the work there, and gauge the profit of continued visits.